Click the link below to listen to my most recent sermon.

 About Jeremy Hoover

-As of December 2011, I'm the minister at the Otisville Church of Christ in Otisville, Michigan.
+Since December 2011, I am the minister at the Otisville Church of Christ in Otisville, Michigan.
 My main responsibilities are preaching and teaching and to help with spiritual and leadership development.
 My sermons are available each week on my blog.

 I may also be available for speaking engagements on a limited basis.
 If you are interested in me speaking to your group, please contact me through my contact page.